markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-3/add-integration-test.md

 <details>
   <summary>Bonus: What is the `aggregator` parameter?</summary>

   - This is the Datadog aggregator that collects the information from all the checks.
-So after performing each check with `c.check(instance)`, we assert the status we want exists in the aggregator with `aggregator.assert_service_check()`.
+So after performing each check with `c.check(instance)`, you assert the status you want exists in the aggregator with `aggregator.assert_service_check()`.

 </details>